oracc/oracc-search-front-end/README.md

 This will symlink each file and folder to the new directory and not the directory itself, so the above command should be repeated for fresh deployments of the application since the symlinked files may not automatically sync.

-### Further Apache configurations
+## Further Apache configurations

 The Oracc server runs on Ubuntu and exposes the Oracc website via an Apache web server.
 Therefore, you may need to configure Apache to appropriately serve the static content generated via the Angular build process.

 Please refer to [this](https://angular.io/guide/deployment#server-configuration) Angular guide for more information about how to configure an Apache server to correctly serve an Angular application.
+Specifically, you will need to add a rewrite rule so that pages fall back to Angulars `index.html`.

 ---